SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Prerelease Branches
 ===================
 Some teams deliver large releases several times a year.
 To be able to clearly track what work is associated with a specific release, we further extended our work with Parent/Child feature branches to apply to Prerelease branches as well.

-Prerelease branches are named in the format of ``feature/release_num`` where ``release_num`` is a valid integer.
-Developers then branch off of (and merge back into) the prerelease branches, which are in turn merged to master for major releases.
+Prerelease branches adhere to a strict naming format: ``feature/release_num`` where ``release_num`` is a valid integer.
+Developers create child branches off of (and merge back into) the prerelease branches, which are in turn merged to master for major releases.
 Using ``feature/`` branch prefix to allows our prerelease branches to stay in sync with our main branch (they are just another feature branch to CumulusCI).
 Additionally, we ensure that all prerelease branches propogate commits they receive to other existing prerelease branches that correspond to future releases.